tomvita/Breeze-Beta/basic_cheat_making_tutorial.md

 *   Change the value in-game.
 *   Return to Breeze and **Continue search** with the new value.

 Do this until you have a small number of candidates.
-Under 10 is great, but a list under 50 can still be manageable.
+An ideal result is a list with fewer than 10 candidates.
+A list of 50-100 is still manageable, but will require more effort to narrow down.

 **Pro Tip:** If your candidate list is still long, you can try to isolate the data type.
 Go to **Search Setup** (`Y`) and perform a **Continue Search** for a specific type, like `u32` or `f32`.
 This can quickly eliminate many incorrect candidates.

-## Step 4: Identifying the Correct Address and Hacking
+## Step 4: Identifying the Correct Address

-Once you have a short list of candidates, you need to figure out which one is the real one.
+Once you have a manageable list of candidates, it's time to pinpoint the exact address.

 1. In the `Search Manager`, press `L` to **Show Candidates**.
-2. This will show you the list of memory addresses that match your search.
+2. This will take you to the **Candidate Menu**, showing the list of memory addresses that match your search.

+From here, you have two main strategies:

+### Strategy 1: Test Candidates One-by-One (For Short Lists)

+This is the most straightforward method when you have only a handful of candidates.

-3. Select a candidate and press `Y` to **Edit Memory**.
-By default, this will edit the value as a `u32` (unsigned 32-bit integer).
+1. Select a candidate and press `Y` to **Edit Memory**.
 Change the value to something obvious, like `999`.
-4. Go back to the game.
+2. Go back to the game.
 If your health is now 999, you've found the correct address!
-If not, go back to Breeze and try another candidate from the list.
+3. If not, return to Breeze, change the value back (or use the `Revert` button), and try the next candidate.

+### Strategy 2: Batch-Testing (For Longer Lists)

+If your list is in the 50-100 range, testing them one-by-one is impractical.
+For very large lists in the hundreds or thousands, this method should only be used as a last resort when you cannot refine the search further.
+In these cases, you can use the Candidate Menu's powerful batch tools to test many addresses at once.

+1. In the **Candidate Menu**, you can use buttons like `Freeze100`, `Set1000`, or `Inc1000`.
+For example, pressing `Set1000` will let you change the value of the next 1000 candidates simultaneously.
+2. Change them to a new value and return to the game.
+If you see the effect (e.g., your health changes), you know the correct address is within that batch.
+3. You can then undo the change (`Revert1000`) and test smaller batches to zero in on the correct address.

+> **Warning: Use Batch-Testing with Caution!**
+> Be very careful when batch-modifying **integer** values (`u8`, `s16`, `u32`, etc.).
+An integer candidate might actually be part of a pointer or another critical data structure.
+Hacking it can easily crash your game.
+>
+> It is generally much safer to batch-test **floating-point** values (`f32`, `f64`), as they are less likely to be critical to game stability.

+Once you've found the correct address using either method, you're ready to create a cheat.

 ## Step 5: Creating a Cheat